SoumyaDiddi/QuickQueue-AI-Enhanced-Smart-Queue-Management-System/README.md

 It also comes with a simple web portal where users can book slots, track their position in real time, and admins can monitor the entire queue flow through a dashboard.

 # Tech Used
-Backend: Java (Spring Boot),
+Backend: Java (Spring Boot).
-Frontend: HTML, CSS, JavaScript,
+Frontend: HTML, CSS, JavaScript.
-Database: MySQL,
+Database: MySQL.
-Machine Learning: Python (XGBoost, pandas, scikit-learn),
+Machine Learning: Python (XGBoost, pandas, scikit-learn).
 Testing: Postman, Selenium.

 # What It Can Do